 Mutual Fund B Shares: Good or Bad?

-Class B shares also deprive investors of breakpoint discounts on the commission earned by a broker.
-Large purchases of Class A shares receive discounted commissions while purchases of B share do not.
+Class B shares also deprive investors of breakpoint discounts on commissions earned by a broker.
+Large purchases of Class A shares receive discounted commissions.
+Purchases of B share do not.

-In June 2003 the NASD censured and fined a brokerage firm, suspended its chairman and directed that restitution be paid to customers for among other things recommending the purchase of large positions in Class B shares.
-The NASD found that the sales practice violated NASD suitability rules.
+In June 2003 the NASD censured and fined a brokerage firm, suspending its chairman and directing that restitution be paid to customers for, amongst other things, recommending the purchase of large positions in Class B shares.
+The NASD found that this sales practice violated NASD suitability rules.

-The NASD National Adjudicatory Council has also held that a broker's suitability obligation includes the requirement to minimize the sales charges paid for mutual fund shares, when consistent with the customer investment objectives.
+The NASD National Adjudicatory Council has also held that a broker's suitability obligation encompasses the requirement to minimize sales charges paid for mutual fund shares when consistent with customer investment objectives.

 Just because your broker recommends mutual funds does not, in and of itself, indicate that the recommendation is in your best interest.
 If you have any concerns or questions about why you are invested in the type of mutual fund you are invested in, please contact us for a free consultation.